The information has been obtained from printed

 SILVES |

-station area now is only via a gate beside the old station
+access to the station area now via a gate beside the old

-office building.
-Access to the westbound platform is via a
+station building.
+Access to the westbound platform is via

 sides.
 Picture of the railway station taken from the level